 Are you a night owl and an early bird at the same time?
 Unlike most of us, short sleepers only routinely get six hours or less a night and function without being tired.
-This small group of the total population, only 1% to 3%, draw both admirations and jealousy from the rest of us.
+This small group of people, only 1% to 3% percent of the population, draw both admiration and jealousy from the rest of us.
 And if you’re wondering how to become a member of the sleepless elite, you can’t.
 Being classified as part of the sleepless elite isn’t like joining a club or fraternity.
 You’re either born a short sleeper or not.

 Less Sleep = More Time

 One of the things that we probably all want more of is time.
 Just imagine how much more time you would have if you could shave off 3 hours from the standard 8-hour sleep cycle per day.
 Those three extra hours a day add up to 21 hours over seven days.
 That’s almost a full day of spare time over a week.
 Over a lifetime, it can add up to about 15-20 extra years.
 Famous sleepless elite members like Thomas Edison, Barack Obama, Martha Stewart, and Donald Trump have all used their spare time to excel in their professional lives.
 Being a short sleeper won’t increase your lifespan, but it will enable you to live a much fuller and more productive life.

 Characteristics Of Short Sleepers

 Short sleepers have a lot in common beyond their 24-hour circadian rhythms.
 What are some of the sleepless elite characteristics?
 They have very upbeat moods and optimistic personalities, thin physiques, high metabolisms, thrive at multitasking, and have an unusually high tolerance for both physical pain and stressful psychological situations.